Why are some Sikhs calling for a separate homeland in India?

 The vast majority live in India, where they make up around 2% of the country's 1.4bn people.
 But significant diaspora populations exist as well.

-Canada is home to the largest population outside of India, with around 780,000 Sikh people - more than 2% of the population - while both the US and UK are home to around 500,000 and Australia around 200,000.
+Canada is home to the largest population outside India, with around 780,000 Sikh people - more than 2% of the country's population - while both the US and UK are home to around 500,000 and Australia around 200,000.

 Why are some Sikhs calling for a separate nation?